Heracles Kynagidas

 Heracles Kynagidas (Κυναγίδας, "The Huntsman") was the patron god of hunting in the Macedonian Kingdom, to whom hunting trophies were dedicated.
 The epithet was also attributed to "Artemis Kynago" Κυναγώ, in its female form.

 Inscriptional attestations

 Heracles Kynagidas is attested in fourteen inscriptions of various places in Macedonia from the 4th century BC to the 2nd century AD; Artemis Kynago, attested twice.
-The oldest inscription comes from Beroea (ca. 350-300 BC), where a sanctuary to Heracles Kynagidas has been discovered, as well the longest text including names of hunters and priests of the god.
+The oldest inscription comes from Beroea (ca. 350-300 BC), where a sanctuary to Heracles Kynagidas has been discovered, as well as the longest text including names of hunters and priests of the god.
 In a Roman-era inscription from Styberra, it is also spelled Kounagidas.
 A dedicatory inscription by King Philip V in Pella has also been found.
 Respectively, the Attic form for huntsman is kynêgetês, Doric kynagetas and Mycenaean ku-na-ke-ta-i.

 Polybius

 Polybius, who was interested in horse-riding and hunting, gives the following passage: